Thursday Night Football SGP best bets: Cowboys vs. Lions same-game parlay picks

 SportsLine's Machine Learning Model AI reveals its 'Thursday Night Football' SGP for Lions vs. Cowboys that returns over 7-1

 Two potent offenses will kick off NFL Week 14 as the Dallas Cowboys visit the Detroit Lions on 'Thursday Night Football'.
 Both rank in the top three in both points and yards, so you can be assured that a TNF same-game parlay will heavily involve NFL player props.
 From Dak Prescott and CeeDee Lamb to Jahmyr Gibbs and David Montgomery, there are several prop lines to seek out, but one also shouldn't dismiss NFL picks on the money line based on recent history.
-Dallas has won six of the last seven matchups, though the Lions are 3-point favorites per the latest NFL odds.
+Dallas has won six of the last seven matchups, though the Lions are 3.5-point favorites per the latest NFL odds.
+Meanwhile, Lions wideout Amon-Ra St. Brown (ankle) is active for TNF.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.